robfoss/React-Express1/07-forms-organization/kata-1.md

 # Express kata: from hello-world to HTML forms

+If pairing:

+- One developer creates the repo, adds the second developer as a collaborator.
+- Let a developer be the "driver" (who does the coding), while the other developer "navigates" (advises on how to do the next step).
+- When it's time to switch: the driver pushes their commits, the navigator pulls

+## Steps

-- setup express app
+- Set up express app

-- add a home route that shows hello world
+- Add a home route that shows hello world text

-- install templating engine
+- Install and configure templating engine

-- create a home template
+- Create a home template

-- pass a local to the home template (just a message String)
+- Pass a local to the home template (i.e., a String to display in an `<h1>`)

-- create an array of objects (global variable)
+- Create an array of objects (global variable) in your `index.js`

-- add a `/items` route that sends the array using `res.json()`
+- Add an `/items` route that sends the whole array using `res.json()`

-- add a template for the list
+- Add a template for `/items`

-- .map() the array in the template, showing 1 property in a `<li>`
+- In the template, .map() the array in the template, showing 1 property in a `<li>`

-- modify the .map(), showing a 2nd property
+- Modify the .map(), showing a 2nd property

-- add a route with a param for details (corresponding to one of the obj properties, like an id)
+- Add a route with a param for details (corresponding to one of the obj properties, like an id)

-- res.send() back the route param (so that when you go to `/items/:id`, you see the id)
+- `res.send()` back the route param (so that when you go to `/items/:id`, you see the id)

-- use res.json() to send the obj from the array, specified by the param
+- Use res.json() to send the obj from the array, specified by the param

-- update the list (that appears on `/list`) so that each <li> has <a> that goes to details route
+- Update the list template (that appears on `/list`) so that each `<li>` has `<a>` that goes to details route

-- add a template for the details page
+- Add a template for the details page

-- show the obj props in the template for the details page
+- Show the obj props in the template for the details page

-- add app.use(express.urlencoded{extended: true}) so express can decode form submissions
+- Add `app.use(express.urlencoded{extended: true})` so express can decode form submissions

-- add a pair of routes (.get and .post) for the same path: `/create`
+- Add a pair of routes (.get and .post) for the same path: `/create`

-- create a template for the create form, with a form element that starts with `<form method="post">`
+- Create a template for the `/create` form, with a form element that starts with `<form method="post">`

 - `res.render()` the create form at the `app.get()` route

-- in `app.post()` route, use values from `req.body` to `.push()` the new value to global array
+- In `app.post()` route, use values from `req.body` to `.push()` the new value to global array

 - `res.send()` the text "thank you" from the `.post()` route

-- add a `/thank-you` route
+- Add a `/thank-you` route

-- add a `/thank-you` template
+- Add a `/thank-you` template

 - `res.redirect()` to /thank-you from the .post route